THE EUCHARIST IN ITALIAN

 CREDO

 [Il Credo o simbolo apostolico risale ai primi tempi della chiesa e agli stessi apostoli.
 Esprime la nostra fede, cioè che l'insieme delle verità o dei fatti della storia della salvezza nei quali crediamo.
 I genitori e i padrini l'hanno professata per noi nel giorno del Battesimo./ The Creed or the Apostles' Symbol came from the beginning of the Church, from the Apostles themselves.
 It expresses our faith, together with the truth, the facts of the story of salvation in which we believe.
-Our parents and godparents pofessed this for us on the day of our Baptism.]
+Our parents and godparents professed this for us on the day of our Baptism.]

 [Ora preghiamo per le necessità della chiesa, della nostra comunità, del nostro paese e per i bisogni di tutto il mondo./ Now we pray for the needs of the church, of our community, of our country, and for the needs of the whole world.]